-See Manufacturer's Warranty Coverage above for warranty coverage terms.
-This warranty is transferred to each subsequent purchaser for the duration of the warranty period.
 Warranty repairs will be made without charge for diagnosis, parts, and labor.
-All defective parts replaced under this warranty become the property of Tohatsu Corporation.
-A list of warranty parts is on page 119.
+All defective parts replaced under this warranty become the property of Tohatsu America Corporation.
+A list of warranty parts is on the reverse side of this statement.
 Normal maintenance items, such as spark plugs and filters, that are on the warranted parts list are warranted up to their required replacement interval only.

-Tohatsu Corporation is also liable for damages to other engine components caused by a failure of any warranted part during the warranty period.
+Tohatsu America Corporation is also liable for damages to other engine components caused by a failure of any warranted part during the warranty period.

-Only Tohatsu Corporation approved replacement parts will be used in the performance of any warranty repairs, and they will be provided without charge to the owner.
-You may use any replacement part as defined in § 1900 (b)(20) in the performance of any maintenance or repairs.
-Tohatsu cannot deny coverage under the emission warranty solely for use of non-Tohatsu replacement parts or service performed at a location other than an authorized Tohatsu dealership; however, use of a part that is not functionally identical to the original equipment part in any respect that may in any way affect emissions (including durability) could result in denial of coverage.
-If a non-Tohatsu replacement part is used in the repair or maintenance of your engine, and an authorized Tohatsu dealer determines it causes the failure of a warranted part, your warranty claim may be denied.
+Only Tohatsu America Corporation approved replacement parts will be used in the performance of any warranty repairs, and they will be provided without charge to the owner.
+You may use any replacement part as defined in § $1900 (b)(20)^1$ in the performance of any maintenance or repairs.
+If a replacement part is used in the repair or maintenance of your engine, and an authorized Tohatsu dealer determines it causes the failure of a warranted part, your warranty claim may be denied.
 If the part in question is not related to the reason that your engine requires repair, your claim will not be denied.

-California Code of Regulations
+1 California Code of Regulations